ashishraj-hub/Fitness_Buddy/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Apache License** — see the [LICENSE](LICENSE) file for details.

 ```
-MIT License — Free to use, modify, and distribute with attribution.
+Apache License — Free to use, modify, and distribute with attribution.
 ```

 ---